 - First of all, let's modify the app UI and add a button that will activate the camera service:

-Drag & drop the Button component from PALETTE to the Content area and modify its properties:
+Drop the Button component from PALETTE to the Content area and modify its properties under the Common tab:

 - Component Name = takePhotoButton;

 - Text = Take Photo;

 - Icon > Style = camera-outline (to open the icon selection window click the No icon button);

 - Icon > Color = Dark;

 - We will also need another Button component to invoke the photo upload service, so let's add it from PALETTE and set its common properties as follows:

 - Text = Upload Photo;

 - Icon > Style = cloud-upload-outline (to open the icon selection window click the No icon button);